EnduranceCode/windows-setup-guide/3-desktop-software.md

 #### 3.3.1.
 Installation

-To install [**GIMP**](https://www.gimp.org/), apen a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/XPDM27W10192Q0).
+To install [**GIMP**](https://www.gimp.org/), open a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/XPDM27W10192Q0).

     winget install XPDM27W10192Q0 -s msstore